IanStarnes/Barbara-And-Ian/Research Project/Research_Report.md

 ###### The conclusions section should not include any new observation.
 It is the place to summarize the results in a few sentences.
 Make sure you connect your conclusions to your objectives for doing the research.

+In conclusion, we were able to determine that the -100 mesh activated carbon was the best mesh size for removing Red Dye #40.